 About Me

 I was born and raised in Saint Louis Park, Minnesota.
-During my childhood, I learned to love exploring the beautiful nature that the Twin Cities had to offer.
-I spent my time watching and playing baseball.
-Specifically rooting for the Twins and idolizing First Baseman Justin Morneau.
+During my childhood, I loved exploring the beautiful nature that the Twin Cities has to offer.
+I also spent my time watching and playing baseball; rooting for the Twins and idolizing First Baseman Justin Morneau.

 As I was growing up, I became interested in music.
 First as a baritone-turned-tubist for my school’s band.
-After making a deal to help a classmate learn the tuba in exchange for learning the bass in my freshman year.
-From there my slow love for rock, funk, and electronic music started to develop.
+After I made a deal with a classmate to learn bass in my freshman year, I grew to enjoy rock, funk, and electronic music.
 I spent afternoons building my calluses while learning Rush songs.

 It was as host that I truly realized that journalism was the career path I wanted to stick to.
 I started listening to MPR News, BBC World service everyday, and found myself trying to emulate the creative narratives on shows such as Radiolab and This American Life.

-When I’m not working, I’m still trying to go out and find stories to report on, or dig deeper into a subject I’m interested in.
+When I’m not working, I still try to find stories to report on.
 These topics range from environmental science, to the ethics of music streaming, or even the evolution of an artist’s musical style.